dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/proxy-load-balancer.md

 [!code-csharp[](~/host-and-deploy/proxy-load-balancer/6.1samples/WebPS/Program.cs?name=snippet_https2&highlight=14-21)]

-### Deal with path base and proxies that change the request path
+### Work with path base and proxies that change the request path

 Some proxies pass the path intact but with an app base path that should be removed so that routing works properly.
 [UsePathBaseExtensions.UsePathBase](xref:Microsoft.AspNetCore.Builder.UsePathBaseExtensions.UsePathBase*) middleware splits the path into [HttpRequest.Path](xref:Microsoft.AspNetCore.Http.HttpRequest.Path) and the app base path into [HttpRequest.PathBase](xref:Microsoft.AspNetCore.Http.HttpRequest.PathBase).